BolunDai0216/pypi-bonjour/README.md

 ### v0.0.1: the hello-world example

-This version publishes the barebone skeleton code to `pypi` which includes:
+This version publishes the barebone skeleton code to `pypi`, which includes:

 - the source code with the single pure Python function `hello_world` (in contrast with pybinded functions)
 - a `pyproject.toml` file for enabling `pip install` of the package